Danilock/Danilock/README.md

 > This is an Open Project and everyone can contribute!

-<H2 aling = "center"> Swords </H2>
+<H2 align = "center"> Swords </H2>
-It's other of my platformer games(**Yes, I love platformers**) where you use a Red Riding Hood as main character... beat enemies and reach the goal in this short little game.
+It's other of my platformer games(<b>Yes, I love platformers</b>) where you use a Red Riding Hood as main character... beat enemies and reach the goal in this short little game.
 The development process of this game was absolutly fun.
-I worked on the whole gameplay and UI systems, it still **UNDER DEVELOPMENT** and eveyone can contribute!
+I worked on the whole gameplay and UI systems, it still <b>UNDER DEVELOPMENT</b> and eveyone can contribute!

 #Interests
 [center]Beside programming and videogames, I spend my time playing Soccer ⚽ and talking to cats 😺!